corda/corda/docs/source/hello-world-running.rst

 ---------------------
 Let's take a look at the nodes we're going to deploy.
 Open the project's ``build.gradle`` file and scroll down to the ``task deployNodes`` section.
 This section defines three nodes.
-There are two standard nodes (``PartyA`` and ``PartyB``), plus a special Controller node that is running the network map service and advertises a validating notary service.
+There are two standard nodes (``PartyA`` and ``PartyB``), plus a special network map/notary node that is running the network map service and advertises a validating notary service.

 .. code:: bash